libtcod/libtcod.github.io/tutorials/python/2021/distribution.md

 This assumes you have a project started with a `main.py` script, and that all your data assets are in a directory called `data`.

+The following files have been setup for all parts of the 2021 tutorial.

+## Building locally

 First you need to install [PyInstaller](https://www.pyinstaller.org/) using pip.
 You can do this with the command: `pip install pyinstaller`